Nelson Piquet: Personal life

+Controversies

-In 1988, Piquet made comments in a magazine about his rival Nigel Mansell, calling him an "uneducated blockhead" and calling his wife "ugly".
-He also called Ayrton Senna "gay" and Enzo Ferrari "senile", saying that if Enzo Ferrari was 30 years younger, Ferrari would be a better team than it was.
-Mansell was in particular incensed about the personal attacks on his family which he believed were "out of order".
-Piquet continued to publicly refer to Senna as gay as late as 2020.
+Piquet was known for insulting and slandering other drivers during and after his racing career.
+In 1988, Piquet made comments in a magazine about his rival Nigel Mansell, calling him an "uneducated blockhead" and describing his wife as "ugly".
+He also falsely accused Ayrton Senna of being homosexual and called Enzo Ferrari "senile", adding to the latter statement that the Ferrari team would have performed better at the time if Ferrari was 30 years younger.
+Mansell was in particular incensed about the personal attacks on his family which he described as "out of order", while Senna countered the accusations against his sexuality in a 1990 interview with the Brazilian edition of Playboy where he revealed that he lost his virginity to a prostitute when he was 13 years old.
+Senna speculated in the same interview that Piquet loathed him because he had previously slept with Piquet's then-future wife Despite Senna's high-profile relationships with Brazilian television personalities like Xuxa from 1988 to 1990 and Adriane Galisteu at the time of his death in 1994, Piquet continued to publicly refer to Senna as "gay" as late as 2020.

-In 2021, during an interview on a Brazilian podcast, Piquet used the racially pejorative Portuguese term "neguinho" when discussing an incident between Lewis Hamilton and Max Verstappen at the 2021 British Grand Prix.
-After the comments resurfaced on social media in 2022, his use of the racial slur received condemnation from F1 and the community.
+In 2021, during an interview on a Brazilian podcast, Piquet referred to Lewis Hamilton by the Portuguese term "neguinho" when discussing an incident between Hamilton and Max Verstappen at the 2021 British Grand Prix.
+After the comments resurfaced on social media in 2022, his use of the supposedly racial slur received condemnation from F1 and the community.
 Piquet later apologised for his remarks, explaining that they were not intended to be racist.
 Following this apology, new footage revealed Piquet also used homophobic language against Hamilton in a 2016 interview.
 When asked of his opinion about Keke Rosberg, the 1982 Formula One World Champion, Piquet described him as "a turd that has no value".
-He insinuated the reason Lewis Hamilton lost the 2016 Formula One World Championship to Rosberg's son, Nico Rosberg, was because Hamilton "must have been giving lot of ass at the time, he was that bad".